rse/hapi-plugin-websocket/README.md

 Notice
 ------

-With [NES](https://github.com/hapijs/nes) there is a popular alternative HAPI plugin for WebSocket integration.
-The `hapi-plugin-websocket` plugin in contrast is a light-weight solution and was developed with especially four distinct features in mind:
+With [NES](https://github.com/hapijs/nes) there is a popular and elaborated alternative HAPI plugin for WebSocket integration.
+The `hapi-plugin-websocket` plugin in contrast is a light-weight solution and was developed with especially six distinct features in mind:

 1. everything is handled through the regular HAPI route API (i.e. no additional APIs like `server.subscribe()`),